Astogems/Home-Assistant-S6E-Tuya-Smart-Panel-Relay-Controls/README.md

   relay2off:
     url: http://192.168.2.162:8080/relay2off
 ```
 ### IMPORTANT: While you are at it, input these Restful Sensors as well to report back the state.
-Remember to upload relaystate.xml into AutoMagic
+Remember to upload relaystate.xml into AutoMagic You can also skip this step as I realised the S6E cannot handle the amount of HTTP Requests and actually gets DoSed by Home Assistant itself.
+Rip.
+Increasing the Scan Interval can prevent this.

 This will essentially retrieve HTTP JSON Response from the Panel to check for the state of the Switch.